AidanBrasseur/FitMeals/README.md

   - If the heart is already filled, that means you already have it saved
 - To unsave a recipe, click on the filled heart and it will unfill - an indication that the recipe is no longer saved

+### Category Filtering
+- Each recipe has at least one category/tag and users will have the option to filter the website's recipes by these categories
+- We currently have the user interface for this at the beginning of the home page, but we are planning on doing this sorting in our backend and therefore, this functionality is not implemented for Phase 1

+### Recipe Search
+- At the top of FitMeals, there is a search bar that will let the user search the website for recipes based on their input
+- We currently have the search bar, but we are planning on doing the search in our backend and therefore, this functionality is not implemented for Phase 1

 ## Instructions
 FitMeals is powered by React and uses Yarn to manage dependencies and launch the application.
 - Open the project and run `yarn install` to install all the required dependencies for the web application
 - Once you have completed installing all dependencies, run `yarn start` to bring up FitMeals in your browser
+  - The application will run at http://localhost:3000 in your browser

 ## Login Credentials
 | User | Admin |